Dinosaur Sanctuary: Enoshima Dinoland's dinosaurs and other animals

 The park's sole Tyrannosaurus.
 She briefly appears in a flashback in the first chapter.
 When she is formally introduced, the park is celebrating her 36th birthday.
 Because of her age, she does not move around as much and rarely goes on display.
-Despite this, the birthday celebration was a success and she was able to enjoy a pile of steaks made of hadrosaur meat in front of a crowd.
+She's developed cataracts in her left eye and her hearing has dulled due to her age.
+Despite this, she still lives a good life at the park.